Hi! My name is Tyler Vawser.

 I’m pretty sure that spending summers in Hong Kong (1x) or Japan (3x) “on my own” when I was 14 to 18 taught me that I just have to get on the plane and I can figure it out when I land.
 Looking back, it was probably the best preparation for real life.
 I booked my own flights, made my way through international airports without really knowing what I was doing (I have stories), met many new people that were both entirely different from anyone I had known and oddly familiar.
 Most days I set my own schedule, did manual labor, and also read a ton.
 On weekends, I explored, spent time with great friends, and played in the river.

-This is the most I’ve written about myself but hopefully it gives you an idea of who I am, what I value, and what I’ve done so far.
+This is the most I’ve written about myself publicly but hopefully it gives you an idea of who I am, what I value, and what I’ve done so far.
 If you’ve read this far, my hope is that we can connect by phone, email or Zoom.
 I’d like to hear your story and know who you are and what you’re working on.

 The easiest way to connect is by picking a time here that works for you.